codacy/docs/docs/faq/code-analysis/skipping-an-analysis.md

 # Skipping an analysis

 By default, Codacy automatically analyzes a repository whenever you push changes.
-You can override this behavior by adding a `[ci skip]` or `[skip ci]` tag anywhere in a commit's title or message.
+However, you can override this behavior by adding the tag `[ci skip]` or `[skip ci]` anywhere in the subject or body of the commit message.

-If you later decide to build a skipped commit, you can override any skip tags by reanalyzing the commit.
+If you later decide to analyze a skipped commit, you can override any skip tags by reanalyzing the commit.

 !!! note
     This feature is not supported for pull requests.

-### Example commit message
+## Example commit message

 ```bash
 $ git log origin/master..HEAD